tfpublisher/terraform-provider-rabbitmq/README.md

 Using the provider
 ------------------

-The provider supports verions `3.8.x` and `3.7.x` of RabbitMQ.
-It may still work with version`3.6.x`, however this version is no longer supported.
+The provider supports versions `3.10.x` and `3.9.x` of RabbitMQ.
+It may still work with versions `3.8.x` and `3.7.x`, however these versions are no longer officialy supported.

 For information on RabbitMQ versions, see the RabbitMQ [version documentation](https://www.rabbitmq.com/versions.html) and [changelog](https://www.rabbitmq.com/changelog.html).